alyssabird/etheal-contracts/audit/readme.md

 It has subsequently been shared publicly without any express or implied warranty.

-Solidity contracts were sourced from the public Github repo [thesved/etheal-sale](https://github.com/thesved/etheal-sale) at this commit [1eb8d114a0e1794f27d3577ef9a109c500d31643](https://github.com/thesved/etheal-sale/commit/1eb8d114a0e1794f27d3577ef9a109c500d31643) - we would encourage all community members and token holders to make their own assessment of the contracts.
+Solidity contracts were sourced from the public Github repo [thesved/etheal-sale](https://github.com/thesved/etheal-sale) at this commit [1eb8d114a0e1794f27d3577ef9a109c500d31643](https://github.com/thesved/etheal-sale/commit/1eb8d114a0e1794f27d3577ef9a109c500d31643) - We would encourage all community members and token holders to make their own assessment of the contracts.

 ## Scope
 The following contracts were subject for static, dynamic and functional analyses: